-More Japanese Vertical Blinds- ‘Luxaflex’ made these for a while but then decided ‘Japanese Vertical Blinds’ weren’t going anywhere so abandoned them- we’re unsure why, as these are without doubt the best form of Vertical Blind on the market!
-They are very labour-intensive to make as each woodtrim has to be applied by hand but they are not that much more expensive than Vertical Blinds supplied by any of the national manufacturers, and we think you’ll agree they look great!
+More Japanese Vertical Blinds in Nottingham- ‘Luxaflex’ made these for a while but then decided ‘Japanese Vertical Blinds’ weren’t going anywhere so abandoned them- we’re unsure why, as these are without doubt the best form of Vertical Blind on the market!
+They are very labour-intensive to make as each woodtrim has to be applied by hand but they are not that much more expensive than Vertical Blinds in Nottingham supplied by any of the national manufacturers, and we think you’ll agree they look great!
 Verticals do suffer from bad press now but these are the contemporary alternative.

 Decora: lots of ‘smokey’ colours in Vertical Blind fabrics- DECORA